kartikeykesarwani/kartikeykesarwani/README.md

     Some things to know about me :
 - 🔭 Currently working on a frontend project.
 - 👯 Looking to collaborate on projects related to Web Development.
-- 💬 Ask me about Javascript.
+- 💬 Ask me about React.
 - 📫 To reach me:
      [LinkedIn]( https://www.linkedin.com/in/kartikey-kesarwani-a89a91194) **|**
      [Twitter](https://twitter.com/TheDeve02225331)